AcbarAcrobat/nnn/README.md

     * Build and validate infrastructure - only if you use a api cloud adapter for support full dynamic environment way.
 If  use the baremetal adapter you must to create infrastructure itself and declare necessary nodes information to static template.

-    * Deploy pipeline -
+    * Deploy pipeline:

+        * Prepare CI

+        * Build and Push Docker images - Build your software and necessary backend/database/services images for able to work your own software.

            ```
-        1. Prepare CI
-    ```

-    ```
-        2. Build and Push Docker images - Build your software and necessary backend/database/services images for able to work your own software.

            ./\!_all_services_builder.sh

            ```

+        * Validate Deployment and Deploy - Deploy to Docker Swarm / K8 / Standalone updated manifests, perform DB migrations.

            ```
-        3. Validate Deployment and Deploy - Deploy to Docker Swarm / K8 / Standalone updated manifests, perform DB migrations.

            ./\!_all_services_deployer.sh

            ```

+        * Update the Backend DNS & Web-Server (nginx) configurations - update DNS & webserver configurations and check some list of backend services like monitoring, ntp, etc.

            ```
-        4. Update the Backend DNS & Web-Server (nginx) configurations - update DNS & webserver configurations and check some list of backend services like monitoring, ntp, etc.

            ./\!_all_services_internal.sh

            ```

+        * Run the QA part of pipeline - running your custom QA test suites.
+You must enable that part of pipeline by itself because default state of feature is disabled.

            ```
-        5. Run the QA part of pipeline - running your custom QA test suites.
-You must enable that part of pipeline by itself because default state of feature is disabled.

            ./\!_0z-quality_assurance.sh

            ```

   * You can customize each part of pipeline, playbooks and roles.